Soft peanut butter cookie bars topped with a layer of jam and white chocolate chip streusel.

 White Chocolate Streusel

 Preheat oven to 350F degrees.
-Line an 8×8 baking pan with parchment paper or spray generously with nonstick spray.
+Line an 8x8 baking pan with aluminum foil or spray generously with nonstick spray.
 Set aside.

-In a large bowl, using a hand-held mixer or stand mixer with paddle attachment, cream the butter and sugars together on medium speed.
+Make the cookie layer: In a large bowl, using a hand-held mixer or stand mixer with paddle attachment, cream the butter and both sugars together on medium speed until smooth.
 Mix in the peanut butter, egg, and vanilla (in that order).
 Slowly mix in the baking powder, flour, salt, and cinnamon.
 Do not overmix.

 Spoon peanut butter dough into prepare baking pan, spreading it into one even layer.
-Spread jam over top evenly.
-Top with prepared streusel.
+Spread jam over top.
+Top evenly with white chocolate streusel.

 Bake for 35-40 minutes or until golden brown.
-Mine took about 38 minutes.
+My bars took about 38 minutes.
 I topped mine with a few more white chocolate chips as they came out of the oven.
 Allow bars to cool completely before cutting into squares.
 Bars stay fresh covered at room temperature for 3 days or in the refrigerator for up to 5.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.